gcatanese/Bello/README.md

 ## Use Cases
 * Load Balancing: distribute Chatbot webhook traffic ensuring ***Session Persistence***
 * Unload node: distribute Chatboot webhook traffic to other hosts so an host/service can redeploy or go offline
+* Blue-Green deployment: switch some traffic to a newly deployed host for assessing production readiness

 ## Deploy